League of Corinth for Kids and Teachers

 There were many ground rules in this tricky document that sounded fair but that actually benefited only Macedonia.
 For example, if a Greek city-state did not follow the rules, Macedonia could, by the terms of this agreement, send their army in to crush them.
 Macedonia did not need to discuss this decision with other members of the league or look at options.
 Interestingly, Macedonia did not sign this document, so they were not subject to any of the rules they created.

 Athens refused to join this League.
 Thebes refused.
 Sparta refused.
 But the smaller Greek city-states were eager to sign.
 The Greeks loved deals.
 This certainly sounded like a good one.
 To many, the thought of having the massive Macedonian army on their side in times of war sounded absolutely terrific.
 The fear of a Persian invasion was a real one.
 And Macedon was huge!

 (Macedon is pictured in orange below.
 Persia is in purple.

 Each Greek city-state is a little dot in the yellow area.)

-After his father died, and Alexander took over as king of Macedonia, he warned the Greek city-states that anyone who did not join the League of Corinth and comply with the terms of the League would face his army.
+After Phillip was murdered, and Alexander took over as king of Macedonia, he warned the Greek city-states that anyone who did not join the League of Corinth and comply with the terms of the League would face his army.
 He meant it.
 He crushed Thebes.
 He was more gentle with Athens, but still, he conquered them by force.
 Sparta, for the protection of their people, finally caved in and joined.
 So, Macedonia, first using the fear of a Persian invasion, along with some tricky agreement terms, and then by force, managed to control and conquer the Greek city-states.

 Alexander was ruthless with anyone who stood in his way - he intended to conquer the world.
 But, Alexander admired the Greek culture.
 While he was out and about, conquering other civilizations in Europe, Africa, and Asia, he built trade routes and spread Greek knowledge and ideas.